 Late last year was the US Department of Justice busted a former JP Morgan precious metal trader for commodity price market manipulation (e.g. using spoof orders) which were allegedly taught to the individual guilty party by their knowing superiors at the bank’s trading desk.

 That is the same global bank that is defined by the BIS’ FSB as Earth’s most systematically risk-laden, capital buffering required bank currently (see page 3, bucket shop 4).

 The CME Group (COMEX, NYMEX) has extended its timeframe to not only allow, but also further incentivize non-US central banks, multilateral development banks (e.g. entities such as the IMF or World Bank), and even international organizations of central banks (e.g. BIS) to potentially continue trading in critical price discovery commodity futures contracts.

 Futures contract trading in silver, gold, platinum, palladium, fiat FX, bitcoin, US treasuries/bonds, and other financial products are critical to price discovery ongoing.
 Things like the ongoing spot price of gold, or spot price of silver are often mostly dictated by their most highly traded futures contracts on the CME Group’s COMEX for instance.

-Or perhaps until either a true financial crisis takes hold of the global economy and or real-world shortages of critical physical commodities begin to occur.
+It appears the financial powers that be are going to keep running price control programs until a true financial crisis takes hold of the global economy and real-world shortages of critical physical commodities begin to occur.

 Palladium Bullion Shortage Ongoing